Tax Deductions for Therapists and Private Practitioners

 First, what are tax deductions for therapists?

-When you use a deduction in filing your tax return, you are essentially writing off costs that you already paid toward your private practice—for example, renting and decorating your office space.
+When you use a deduction in filing your tax return, you are essentially writing off costs that you already paid toward your private practice—for example, renting and decorating your therapy office.

 Through using a “tax write-off” you are able to subtract these costs and expenses from your income for the year, and then you are taxed on the remainder of the income, i.e. a lesser number.